koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 - A better shared knowledge is required in the organization and systems should not depend on individuals.
 - Processes are supposed to protect people.
 They must be well defined, approved by upper management and followed.

+## Chapter 11
+Patty realizes a lot of changes are not getting done and the change request cards are piling up.
+Changes go in but never come out.

+> But changes need to get done, right?
+That’s why they’re changes.
+But when was the question ever asked whether we should accept the work?
+And on what basis did we ever make that decision?

+They realise a lot of work is not being done, because they intersect in Brent, the bottleneck.

+> We need a better understanding of what work is going to be heading Brent’s way.
+We need to know which change cards involve Brent.

+__Notes__
+- Deciding on what to work, based on available resources, is as important as getting work done.
+Accepting any work will interrupt the work that actually must get done.
+- Improvement must be done in the bottleneck.

 ## References
 - [Gene Kim Defines the 3 Ways of The Phoenix Project](https://www.youtube.com/watch?v=nUOXDEvplRc)